Our WorkWhy UsPricing

 6 of the Coolest Craft Beer Label Designs

 Craft beer is no longer a quirky drink for intolerable hipsters — it’s become an industry on the rise with a retail value of $27.6 billion, representing 24.1 percent of the beer market share in 2018.
-That makes it hard for small, independent craft brewers to stand out from the crowd.
+That makes it hard for small, independent craft brewers to stand out from the crowd, even after incorporating innovative brewing techniques, such as the distinctive cold IPA brewing method.
 But designing a distinct label that's not easily forgotten takes more than creativity.

 Coolest Craft Beer Label Designs